ospalh/anki-addons/_posts/2017-10-26-Colorful_toolbars.md

 ankiweb_id: 388296573
 extra_jq_script: ct_tips.js
 ---

+<blockquote class="nb">I am in the process of updating this for Anki
+2.1.
+At one time parts of this worked with Anki 2.1 and others didn’t.</blockquote>

 This add-on replaces the top menu bar with the <q>Decks Study Add Browse</q> text buttons and the two rather drab sync and statistics buttons with a colorful icon toolbar like the one in Anki 1.